 We'll talk more about this in class later (and when we have more complex data and methods to work with), but at this point we could note that a method of Location has access to its x and y variables.
-(Or, its row and col variables, as appropriate.)
+(Or, its row and col variables, or whatever you called them, as appropriate.)